 Installed Files: ly/drumpitch-init.ly.
+Snippets: Section "Percussion" in Snippets.

 Custom percussion staves

 Custom percussion styles may be defined, to which the drumStyleTable property may then be set.
 Existing notations may be redefined as an association list where each entry has to be comprised of four items: a name, the note head style (or default), an articulation sign if needed (or #f if not), and the note head's position on the staff.
 That list must then be converted into a Scheme hash table, using the alist->hash-table function.